earwig/benkurtovic.com/_posts/2014-06-01-obfuscating-hello-world.md

 A few months ago, I got first place in
 [this Code Golf contest](//codegolf.stackexchange.com/q/22533) to create the weirdest obfuscated program that prints the string "Hello world!".
 I decided to write up an explanation of how the hell it works.
-So, here's the entry:
+So, here's the entry, in Python 2.7:

 {% highlight python %}